tmatic-trading/crypto-platform/README.md

 CURRENCIES = "XBt, USDt"
 ```

 The program will download candlestick data from the exchange for the number specified in the ```CANDLESTICK_NUMBER``` constant.
-The data is stored in the ```frames``` dictionary and is updated as the program runs.
+The data is stored in the ```klines``` dictionary and is updated as the program runs.
 At the same time, the ```framing``` dictionary stores timeframe parameters and a list of EMI bots that belong to this timeframe.

 Let's say you want to program a simple algorithm, the essence of which is as follows: if the current price is higher than 10-periods ago, then you should buy, otherwise if the current price is lower than the price 10-periods ago, then sell.
 Let the bot place limit orders with an indent from the bid or offer price equal to 1/3 of the difference between the high and low of the previous period.
 This is just a simple example and does not claim to be a profitable strategy.